chaofengqing/chao_lab/content/resources/guidelines/_index.md

   - Sign a service agreement (not a labor contract) with Dr. Chao, so that working hours can be compensated.
   - Join the Chao Lab working email group, so that the lab announcements can be received.
   - Join the Chao Lab OneDrive folder, so that one can access the lab resources.
+  - Dr. Chao will request an account for the High Performance Computing (HPC):
+    - Compulsory for PhD students.
+    - Optional for Master unless with strong computational background.

 ## What to expect
   - Weekly lab meetings: